atroxaper/p6-LogP6/README.md

 ### WriterConf

-`WriterConf` is a configuration object which contains all necessary information and algorithm for creating a concrete `Writer` instance.
+`WriterConf` is a configuration object which contains all necessary information and algorithm for creating a concrete `writer` instance.
 For more information please look at methods' declarators in `LogP6::WriterConf`.

 ### Standard WriterConf